iamdominic2/Procedural-Penance-ASCII-type-Roguelike/README.md

 God (40F): Final boss

 5408 blocks

 Updates:

-v1.1: Added "Swap" command when on top of item for better convenience when the inventory is full v1.2: Made equipped items have E symbol, made inventory displayed at all times instead of only when open, fixed 1 typo v1.3: Can now scroll text with P/L or mouse wheel
+v1.1: Added "Swap" command when on top of item for better convenience when the inventory is full

+v1.2: Made equipped items have E symbol, made inventory displayed at all times instead of only when open, fixed 1 typo

+v1.3: Can now scroll text with P/L or mouse wheel & Now start facing down